marcohern/car-dealer/README.md

 Run `ng serve` to run the dev server.
 To run the app, just navigate to `http://localhost:4200/` using your favorite browser.
 The app will automatically reload if you change any of the source files.

+And that is it.
+You are all set!

 ## Key files and folders

-The following list of files are key, you may want to keep track of them:
+The following list of files and folders that are key, you may want to keep track of them:

 - `src/app` Application source code root
 - `src/app/modules` Application submodules